neobundy/pippaGPT-MLX/README.md

 Pippa incorporates various features to enhance the adaptation process, including the ability to customize the chatbot's personality, ingest documents for learning, remember conversation history, switch between different characters, and adapt to the user's needs.

+MLX is a new feature that allows you to use Apple MLX framework.
+It's still experimental and not fully integrated yet.

 ## Features

 * Personalized: Users can tailor the chatbot's personality for a more engaging and customized conversational experience.